KAdamek/AccRQA/docs/src/index.rst

 AccRQA
 ******

-AccRQA is a multi-platform (CPU, NVIDIA GPUs) application that calculates RQA metrics.
+AccRQA is a multi-platform (CPU, NVIDIA GPUs) application that calculates RQA measures.
 Acceleration using GPUs is optional and is not required to have an NVIDIA GPU.
-AccRQA offers high-performance implementation of RQA metrics that are available through Python, R, and C/C++.
+AccRQA offers high-performance implementation of RQA measures that are available through Python, R, and C/C++.

 The interfaces of the AccRQA library are designed platform and number precision agnostic.
 Change of the computational platform requires a change of a single parameter in the function invocation.
 If the selected computational platform is unavailable, the AccRQA library automatically switches to CPU.
 Therefore, transitioning from a locally run workflow (for example, on a laptop) to a more powerful desktop of an HPC cluster with GPUs is effortless.